PLEASE SHARE ELECTRONICALLY ♻ DO

 one of the organizations below rather than buying carbon offsets.[12]

-Unfortunately, some of these organizations send you lots of paper through the
+Unfortunately, some environmental organizations send you lots of paper through

-Ecosia, which contributes ad revenue to tree-planting efforts around the
+contributes ad revenue to tree-planting efforts around the world (https://www.ecosia.org/).

 a.